Lexciese/bmkg-earthquake-alert-esp32/README.md

 8. Done.

 Note:
-- You can customize anything you want, like adding additional alert method with buzzer.
+- By default, the alert notification methods is only by blinking the built-in LED.
+You can customize anything you want, like adding additional alert method with buzzer.
-- Because this system requests API every 2 second interval, if turned on 24 hours, it will consumes ~12 megabyte per day.
+- Because this program requests API every 2 second interval, if turned on 24 hours, it will consumes ~12 megabyte per day.
 You can change the interval in the code.